-2) the harder you struggle, at the worst you’ll get trapped.
-Try to relax and never flail arms and legs.
+- the harder you struggle, the more you'll get trapped.
+Try to relax and never flail your arms and legs.
 If you do so, you will only succeed in forcing yourself farther down into the liquid sandpit.

-3) the human body has a density of 62.4 pounds per cubic foot (1 g/cm3) and is able to float on water.
+- the human body has a density of 62.4 pounds per cubic foot (1 g/cm3) and is able to float on water when the body's surface area is spread out.
 Quicksand typically has a density of 125 pounds per cubic foot (2 g/cm3).
 This means you can float on quicksand more easily than on water.

-First thing you should do is drop your bags or gear.
+The first thing you should do is drop your bags or gear.
 The less weight you pull, the better.
 Also, try pulling off your shoes as these create friction when you try to pull out of the quicksand.
-If you feel it’s impossible to take off your shoes, it’s still ok.
-If you know you’re trekking through quicksand country, it’s actually better if you walk barefoot and with a walking stick prod the soil right in front.
+If it's impossible to take off your shoes, it's still ok.
+But if you know you're trekking through quicksand country, it's actually better if you walk barefoot.
+Use a walking stick to prod the soil in front of your path.

-If you get one foot stuck, try to move backwards.
+If you get one foot stuck, try to move backward.
 It takes a minute for the sand to become liquefied, so you still have a bit of time left before you get stuck.

 What you should really be afraid of

-Quicksand isn’t exactly harmless, but it’s not dangerous either.
-Aside from getting yourself dirty and losing your shoes or backpack, quicksand is nondeserving of its reputation.
-That should belong to its much scarier cousin, dry quicksand.
+Quicksand isn't exactly harmless, but it's not life-threatening either.
+Aside from getting yourself dirty and losing your shoes or backpack, quicksand is nondeserving of its frightening reputation.
+This distinction should belong to its much scarier cousin, dry quicksand.